 I’ve been quite pleased with the simplicity of using a volume primitive for an atmosphere.
 I’ve not experimented too much with part 2 where they replace the sphere fog shader for the volumetric fluid shader.
 The added wispy detail is beautiful yet it’s simply not realistic for creating a planet. (but maybe a sun?!)
 I’m curious to experiment with it merely out of its shadowcasting ability, but I’ve learned alot from working with fluids and textured surfaces together… flickering, odd falloff streaking, crepuscular rays, and such bugs that are so stupidly simple and yet difficult to fix.

-maya scene – earth with atmo, color, bump, spec, and trans
+maya scene (using mental ray) – earth with atmo, color, bump, spec, and trans